evansbenj/SulaRAD/2_Specific_commands_peformed.md

 done
 ```

-This used `bwa` to align the single end reads, then it made sorted bam files and a bam index (bai) file.
-I intitially used GATK to realign these bam files using two perl script called `1_Executes_GATK_commands_RealignerTarget.pl` and `2_Executes_GATK_commands_IndelRealigner.pl`, see below.
+This used `bwa mem` to align the single end reads, then it made sorted bam files and a bam index (bai) file.
+In the new analysis I used GATK 3.6 to realign these bam files using two perl script called `1_Executes_GATK_commands_RealignerTarget.pl` and `2_Executes_GATK_commands_IndelRealigner.pl`, see below.
 In the new analysis, I am using Haplotype caller, which does indel realignment and genotyping at the same time.
 However, BSQR still requires indel realignment, so I will do this first.

 Here is the `1_Executes_GATK_commands_RealignerTarget.pl`:
 ```perl